PharmD

 Year 1

-The first year of the pharmacy program (P1) starts in the Fall with a University Orientation which is followed by the Fall Session that includes a 1-unit course to orient students to the College of Pharmacy.
-A leveling course helps bring students to the same starting point so that the Foundations in sciences courses can build the foundations students need to be successful in future pharmacy courses.
-A mixture of block courses such as Foundations and Integrated Systems 1 (Immunology, Musculoskeletal, Inflammation & Dermatology) align with longitudinal courses such as Pharmacy Administration 1, Pharmacy Patient Care Skills and Integrated Problem Solving 1, Pharmacy Formulations and Drug Delivery 1, and Top 200 Medications.
+The first year of the pharmacy program (P1) starts Fall Semester with a University Orientation followed by a College of Pharmacy orientation called “Starter Dose for Success”, a 1-unit course to help students transition to pharmacy.
+Two block courses focus on Foundational Learning (Foundations I & II) needed for the integrated courses that follow.
+The first integrated course, Integrated Systems 1 (Immunology, Musculoskeletal, Inflammation & Dermatology), aligns with longitudinal courses such as Pharmacy Administration 1, Pharmacy Patient Care Skills and Integrated Problem Solving 1, Pharmacy Formulations and Drug Delivery 1, and Top 200 Medications.
 For the Fall Session there are three block assessments followed with an opportunity for re-assessments.
 Interprofessional and Co-curricular courses span the length of P1 Fall and Spring Sessions.

 The Spring Session continues with a mix of block and longitudinal courses.
 Block courses such as Integrated Systems 2 (Respiratory, Eyes, Ears, Nose and Throat), Integrated Systems 3 (Gastrointestinal, Renal and Liver), and Integrated Systems 4 (Cardiovascular) align with longitudinal courses such as Pharmacy Administration 2, Pharmacy Patient Care Skills and Integrated Problem Solving 2, and Pharmacy Formulations and Drug Delivery 2.
 Elective courses span the length of the Spring Session with focused time occurring during re-assessment weeks.
 For the Spring Session there are three blocks for assessments and re-assessments.
 Community and hospital introductory rotations take place during the Summer Session between P1 and the second year of the pharmacy program (P2).